ln-komandur/linux-utils/Firefox-Safe-Settings.md

   - Uncheck - All setting - Do not allow anything, including grey ones

 - Security
+  - Check
     - Deceptive Content and Dangerous Software Protection
       - Block Dangerous and Deceptive Content
         - Block Dangerous Downloads
         - Warn you about unwanted and uncommon software
     - Certificates
       - Ask everytime - Query OCSP
+  - Select
     - HTTPS-Only mode
-    - Select
       - Enable HTTPS-Only Mode in all windows